tardate/LittleCodingKata/books/seven-languages-in-seven-weeks/README.md

-# #xxx Seven Languages in Seven Weeks
+# #378 Seven Languages in Seven Weeks

 Book notes - Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages, by Bruce A. Tate.
 First published November 17, 2010.